MiguelMR86/API-REST/README.md

 (Replace index route)

 ## Run
 To run it you just need to type:
 $ npm run dev

 And open xampp and START MySQL service

+## Extra
+To make POST, GET, PATCH and DELETE queries I'm using the vscode extension Thunder Client